11 Simple Daily Habits People Do Wrong (Without Realizing It)

 Another thing: you can live effortlessly.

-While it’s beyond the scope of this article to give an entire discourse on mindfulness, here’s a very brief foray into something called ‘effortless mindfulness.’
+While it’s beyond the scope of this article to give an entire discourse on mindfulness, here’s a brief foray into something called ‘effortless mindfulness.’

 This is simply untrue.